kvaishak/my_garden/_pages/about.md

 permalink: /about
 ---

 All the notes are my opinion about the technologies and the topics that I find intrest in.
 They most probably might not agree with your view or a general view point.
-As such they are mainly for my consumption and not been provided for public use.

-Template by this guy, hosted using netlify.
+So its normal to stumble upon a note that might contain out of context topic or something that might feel confusing.

 Visit my official [website](http://kvaishak.com/).